-There are some downgrades of such solutions.
+There are some downgrades to such solutions.
 Usually, the binary size is larger, and sometimes UI looks not so “native”, but on the bright side you can deploy on all supported platforms.

 Let’s have a look at a few SDKs:

 - Unity3D is a great cross-platform development platform.
 With this technology, your development team can code once and deploy to all supported platforms with only minor adjustments for platform-specific features.
-Unity3D is capable of delivering highly interactive applications and games because it was created as a game development engine.
+Unity3D can deliver highly interactive applications and games because it was created as a game development engine.
 Over time, it has transformed into a custom software development platform.
 Unity3D has a flexible license model with an affordable price tag.

 Mobile Native Technologies

 Any native solution is the fastest one and the best supported.
-The only downside is that it is not a cross-platform solution so your team needs to build a separate solution for each platform which can cause various issues on different platforms.
-Overall maintenance and support are more expensive compared to cross-platform solutions, but if you need high-performance applications, it is the best choice.
+The only downside is that it is not a cross-platform solution.
+So your team needs to build a separate solution for each platform which can cause various issues on different platforms.
+Maintenance and support are more expensive compared to cross-platform solutions.
+But if you need high-performance applications, it is the best choice.

-There are 2 big players: iOS and Android.
+There are two big players: iOS and Android.
 Each one has great development tools, documentation, and support.